Key Takeaways: Building Trust Through Privacy Incident Documentation

 → How long did it take your organization to come up with the response plan?

-→ Was there training implemented afterwards?
+→ Was there training implemented afterward?
 What steps did your organization take to ensure it does not happen again in the future?

-When you have proper incident documentation, your response process and decisioning is consistent.
+When you have proper incident documentation, your response process and decisioning are consistent.
 You’re proving to regulators that you have a documented burden of proof.

 Doug shared a great example that summarizes what regulators are looking for at a very fundamental level.